ForwardAirTrafficController/Custom-Airports-for-Endless-ATC/LTAC/README.md

     - Aerodrome is currently going under construction rwy 11L/29R will be extended.
 - For LTAE;
    - Radar vectoring needed for departures and arrivals
+- TMA is extended by few nautical miles.
+- Prohibitied and Restricted areas added Danger areas not added by preference.
+- Attention to LTR-9